 Because stored procedures reside in the database server, when business logic changes, only the stored procedures need to be changed; there is no need to update client programs distributed among multiple machine.

 Sharing and Productivity

-Stored procedures are stored in the database, which means that one user can execute another user's stored procedures, as long as s/he has been granted suitable access privileges.
+Stored procedures are stored in the database, which means that one user can execute another user's stored procedures, as long as a user has been granted proper access privileges.
 Moreover, because stored procedures can be called from within other stored procedures, when the need arises for a new business process that is based on an existing business process, the stored procedure for the new business process has only to call the stored procedure for the existing business process, thereby eliminating redundancy and increasing productivity.